suchetamahato/Microsoft-Excel-Project/README.md

 🔸 **Data Processing**: Added customized columns to the dataset, containing calculated or derived information relevant to the project's goals.

-🔸 **Data Analysis**: Employed tools like Pivot tables and Excel functions to perform data analysis.
+🔸 **Data Analysis**: Used tools like Pivot tables and Excel functions to perform data analysis.

 🔸 **Data Visualization**: Created data visualizations, including charts, graphs, and tables, to present the analysis findings visually.
 These visualizations helped make the insights more accessible and understandable.